Read configuration from a file Core

 // "database.host" -> "db.local"Reload the file at runtime

-const bind = new FileBind({ filePath: "./config.yaml" });
+const bind = await FileBind.create({ filePath: "./config.yaml" });

 // ...later, after the file changes:

-bind.reload();Null handling
+await bind.reload();Null handling

 Explicit null values in the file are treated as unset.
 The next bind in the priority order, or the element's default, takes over.